Henri I, Duke of Guise: Assassination

-The League now controlled France; the king was forced to accede to its demands and created Guise Lieutenant-General of France.
+The League now controlled France; the King was forced to accede to its demands and created Guise Lieutenant-General of France.
 But Henry refused to be treated as a mere puppet by the League, and decided upon a bold stroke.
 On 22 December 1588, Guise spent the night with his current mistress Charlotte de Sauve, the most accomplished and notorious member of Catherine de' Medici's group of female spies known as the "Flying Squadron".
-The following morning at the Château de Blois, Guise was summoned to attend the king, and was at once assassinated by "the Forty-five", the king's bodyguard, as Henry looked on.
+The following morning at the Château de Blois, Guise was summoned to attend the King, and was at once assassinated by the forty-five guards", the King's bodyguard, as Henry looked on.
 Guise's brother, Louis II, Cardinal of Guise, was likewise assassinated the next day.
 The deed aroused such outrage among the remaining relatives and allies of Guise that Henry was forced to take refuge with the king of Navarre.
 Henry was assassinated the following year by Jacques Clément, an agent of the Catholic League.

 According to Baltasar Gracián in A Pocket Mirror for Heroes, it was once said of him to Henry III, "Sire, he does good wholeheartedly: those who do not receive his good influence directly receive it by reflection.
 When deeds fail him, he resorts to words.
 There is no wedding he does not enliven, no baptism at which he is not godfather, no funeral he does not attend.
 He is courteous, humane, generous, the honorer of all and the detractor of none.
 In a word, he is a king by affection, just as Your Majesty is by law."